If you’d like to pay significantly less tax, here is one good solution: Move your business and/or tax residency to a country with lower tax rates.

 The below information explains some additional considerations to help you decide when the “right time” to make the switch could be.

 If you have a remote income from an employer where tax is withheld at source abroad, you could still be liable to also pay Georgian tax on the same gross salary.
-Double taxation agreements (DTAs) do not always protect you from this.
+Only Double taxation agreements (DTAs) can protect you from this.

 If you are being paid a salary where tax has already been withheld by your foreign employer, then you need to discuss removing that withholding tax so you are not being taxed on the income at source.
 The ability to avoid withholding tax can also involve making specific declarations to your tax authority abroad in order to qualify.
 For this, contact a tax adviser in the country your employer is based.

-If you manage a foreign enterprise (any legal business entity such as an LLC, corporation, etc.) remotely from within Georgia, that foreign enterprise could be liable to pay tax in Georgia even before you as an individual become a tax resident here.
-This is because, if you manage your business from Georgia, you can trigger Permanent Establishment (GTC Article 29).
-In this situation, your foreign business would be treated as a Georgian taxpaying entity and taxed as such.
+If you manage a foreign enterprise (any legal business entity such as an LLC, corporation, etc.) remotely from within Georgia, that foreign enterprise could be liable to pay tax in Georgia.
+This is because, if you manage your business from Georgia, you can trigger a Permanent Establishment (GTC Article 29).
+In this situation, your foreign business could be treated as a Georgian taxpaying entity and taxed as such.
 You could also be fined and back taxed for any months you were operating in Georgia prior to registering the business.

 If closing your foreign business is not practical then it’s essential you consult with a Georgian tax adviser to establish what your exact tax liability will be in Georgia on your foreign business.